amansingh7010/catcher/README.md

 Skaffold will automatically create the required `Deployments` and `Services`.
 If you edit any file, it will re-deploy the latest changes.
 See `skaffold.yaml` for details.

-Note: There is a known bug with Skaffold where sometimes the deployments may fail to stabilize sometimes. (https://github.com/GoogleContainerTools/skaffold/issues/8972).
+Note: There is a known bug with Skaffold where the deployments fail to stabilize sometimes. (https://github.com/GoogleContainerTools/skaffold/issues/8972).
 Just add `"--tolerate-failures-until-deadline"` flag with `"skaffold dev"` command.

 <pre>skaffold dev --tolerate-failures-until-deadline</pre>